Instructions for Form 8908 (01/2023)

 Eligible Contractor

-An eligible contractor is the person that constructed a qualified energy efficient home (or produced a qualified energy efficient home that is a manufactured home).
-A person must own and have a basis in the qualified energy efficient home during its construction to qualify as an eligible contractor with respect to the home.
-For example, if the person that hires a third-party contractor to construct the home owns and has the basis in the home during construction, the person that hires the third-party contractor is the eligible contractor and the third-party contractor isn’t an eligible contractor.
+An eligible contractor is the person that constructed the qualified new energy efficient home and owned and had a basis in the home during its construction, or, in the case of a qualified new energy efficient home that is a manufactured home, the person that produced the home and owned and had a basis in the home during its production.
+For example, if a person that owns and has a basis in a qualified new energy efficient home during its construction hires a third-party contractor to construct the home, the person that hires the third-party contractor is the eligible contractor and the third-party contractor isn't an eligible contractor.

 Qualified New Energy Efficient Home